Food Scraps Pickup Program FAQ

 When will the program be available to me?

-The timeline of the program rollout is being determined by working closely with our facilities and partners to plan for the continued expansion of the program.
-Learn more about the program rollout.
+The timeline of the program rollout is determined by working closely with our facilities and partners to plan for continued expansion.
+The Food Scraps Pickup Program is in the process of rolling out to all Ramsey and Washington county residents, regardless of housing type, over the next several years.
+Click here for a list of communities where the program is currently available.

 How much does it cost to participate?